 Visiting Memphis?
 Welcome!
-I bet you are hungry.
+We bet you are hungry.
 Wondering where all the locals eat?
 We can help.
-Here is a solid list to get you started, full of secret spots and hidden gems, all of course locally-owned restaurants.
+Here is a solid list to get you started, full of secret spots and hidden gems, all locally-owned restaurants.

 3519 Walker Ave, Memphis, TN 38111